Mavrovouniotis/ACODTSP/README.txt

 ACO.cpp
 ACO.hpp

-Implementation of DTSP with weight changes
+Implementation of DTSP with weight changes (DTSP with Weight Changes.zip) DTSPwc.cpp
-DTSPwc.cpp
 DTSPwc.hpp
-and implementation of DTSP with node changes DTSPnc.cpp
+and implementation of DTSP with node changes (DTSP with Node Changes.zip) DTSPnc.cpp
 DTSPnc.hpp